FreddyVRetro/ISA-PicoMEM/README.md

 - Failed on a 386 with 12MHz ISA Clock
 - Commodore PC10 / PC20 (Timing issue, fix in progress)
 - Schneider Euro PC 1 : PicoMEM BIOS Does not start even if visible.
+- Failed on an Amstrad PPC640 on Latest firmware (Retro Erik) to be confirmed.

 - Tandy 1000 : Does not work yet due to the specific memory map.
 (SX, EX, HX, TL ...)